 Once you’ve finished eating, there are lots of other cultural events and entertainment to get your teeth into in Switzerland.
 Many museums and galleries offer discounts to students too, so remember to take your student ID with you.
 Throughout the summer months, there are festivals to suit all kinds of musical taste.
 The calendar includes Paleo Rock Festival, Montreux Jazz Festival, and even the Basel National Yodelling Festival.
 If you prefer art, you can visit the Art Basel Fair in the summer, or the winter ice sculptures at Grindelwald World Snow Festival.
 Don’t forget your gloves though!

 As you get to the end of your degree, you’ll want to start looking at job options.
-Switzerland ranks 5th overall in the World Economic Forum’s 2019 Global Competitiveness Report, with a highly educated workforce, long life expectancy, and political stability.
+Switzerland has a highly educated workforce, long life expectancy, and political stability.
+The percentage of adults in Switzerland who have attained at least a secondary education is 86%, which is significantly higher than the global average.
 The country is home to the second-largest office of the United Nations, and notable firms like Novartis, UBS, and Nestle.
 So you’ll be able to choose from a career in anything from diplomacy and banking, to food science and pharmaceuticals once you graduate.
 Even one of the world’s largest chocolate manufacturers - Barry Callebaut - is based in Switzerland!

 Universities are keen to help students prepare for life after studying.
 Each institution has a careers office with advisors often specialised in a field of research or industry to support you.
 This preparation for the world of work shows in Swiss universities’ employability rankings: four institutions rank in the top 300 of the QS Graduate Employability Rankings 2022, with ETH Zurich placing 22nd.
 While you study, you’ll be able to ask for help finding a part-time job, signing up to networking events, or joining workshops to improve your job application skills.